FrontendKedra/Movies-Browser/README.md

 ## Description:

 This application is a group project for YouCode Course.
 Movies Browser based on external API from https://api.themoviedb.org/.
 The site is divided into two subpages : movies and people.
-Each one includes search engine which allows to searech for movies or people.
+Each one includes search engine which allows to search for movies or people.
 Whole application is adapted to follow Responsive Web Design Principles.

 ## Demo: